 These horses developed certain characteristics along the years to live and thrive on the Camargue marais: Its stature and morphology, its particularly resistant hooves adapted for life at the marais etc.

 Camargue people are very proud of their small, strong saddle horse and all attempts of mixing the breed with the purpose of making it “taller” were discouraged and discontinued by “Les Haras nationaux” and Camargue horses are one of the symbols of the region.

-I am certain there might have been crosses here and there now and then: farmers who own other breeds, also sorcerer apprentices who wanted to see the result of a certain match and even natural mating with other breeds that were brought in to the area by men.
-I am sure we can find in the region that odd brown Camargue looking like horses, most likely in a stable, result from one of those eventual matings.
+I am certain there might have been crosses here and there now and then: farmers who own other breeds, also sorcerer apprentices who wanted to see the result of a certain match and even accidental mating with other breeds that were brought in to the area by men.
+I am sure we can find in the region that odd brown Camargue looking like horse, most likely in a stable, result from one of those eventual matings.

 With human influence and sometimes even under the influence of Mother Nature: mutations, a change in an ecosystem by natural reasons, several possibilities become then possible.

 It doesn’t mean that these changes should be encouraged, cultivated or bred.

 Breeding horses is a very complex affair and working with a NATURAL breed even more complicated.
 Camargue horses could be wiped off the map very easily!
 It is very important to watch over their genetic pool and preserve their natural characteristics i.e. Preserve their genotype and phenotype.

 We all appreciate equine beauty and grace, but breeding in my opinion is not only about colours and patterns.
 Colours and patterns are the least important point in a serious breeding program.